ruivieira/blog/content/monotonic-cubic-spline-interpolation.md

 Tags: code, rust, math
 Thumb: https://ruivieira.github.io/images/splines/interpolation.png

-Monotonic Cubic Spline interpolation (MCSI) is a popular and useful method which allows to fit a smooth continuous function through discrete data.
+Monotonic Cubic Spline interpolation (MCSI) is a popular and useful method which fits a smooth, continuous function through discrete data.
 MCSI has several applications in the field of computer vision and trajectory fitting.
 MCSI further guarantees monotonicity of the smoothed approximation, something which a cubic spline approximation alone cannot.
 In this post I’ll show how to implement the method developed by F. N. Fritsch and R. E. Carlson [[Fritsch2005](#ref-1)<a name="ref-1-origin"></a>] in the [Rust](https://www.rust-lang.org/) programming language.

 ## Rust
 _Why_ Rust?
 Definitely this is a type of solution so simple that it can be implemented in  pratically any programming language we can think of.
-However, I do find that the best way to get acquainted with a new language and it's concepts is precisely to try to implement a simple and well-know solution.
+However, I do find that the best way to get acquainted with a new language and its concepts is precisely to try to implement a simple and well-know solution.
 Although this post does not intend to be an introduction to the Rust language, some of the fundamentals will be presented as we go along.

 Idiomatic Rust Object-Oriented Programming (OOP) has several characteristics which differ significantly from “traditional” OOP languages.
-Rust achieves data and behaviour encapsulation by mean of defining data structure blueprints (called `struct`) and then defining their behaviour though a concrete implementation (through `impl`).
+Rust achieves data and behaviour encapsulation by means of defining data structure blueprints (called `struct`) and then defining their behaviour though a concrete implementation (through `impl`).
 As an example, a simple “class” `Foo` would consist of:

 ```rust
 struct Foo {